raven4ever/java_flutter_random_app/README.md

 # Flutter Mobile Application with Java backend

+The application will retrieve random objects stored in a database.

-This project will have 2 components:
+This project will have 3 components:

 * Java backend using SpringBoot
 * Flutter frontend
+* Angular 2 web interface